Physics in Neuroscience: Understanding the Brain

 FAQ on Physics in Neurosciences: Understanding the Brain

-Q: What are the objectives of neuroscience?
+Q: What are the goals of neurosciences?

 A: Neurosciences aim to explain the functioning of the human brain by studying its neurobiological processes, such as cognition, perception, language, reasoning, memory, and learning.

-Q: How does physics relate to neuroscience?
+Q: How does physics relate to neurosciences?

 Q: Why is the brain considered a major issue in science?